Graphene-based detectors for directional dark matter detection: Conceptual Design of the Proposed Detector

-According to the decay properties of relevant isotopes listed in Table~\ref{tab:radioisotopes}, we expect that the main irreducible backgrounds come from ${}^{14}\mathrm{C}$ decay in graphene and Mylar, and ${}^{100}\mathrm{Mo}$ decay in $\mathrm{MoS_2}$.
-Accelerator mass spectroscopy during the fabrication process of graphene can reduce the ${}^{14}\mathrm{C}/\mathrm{C}$ ratio to $10^{-21}$~\cite{Litherland:2005}.
-For a detector with a 1-kg target of gold, this corresponds to ${\sim\!4.4\times 10^5}$ atoms of ${}^{14}\mathrm{C}$ in the graphene and Mylar (see Sec.~\ref{subsec:dector}).
-With the ${}^{14}\mathrm{C}$ half-life of 5730 years, there are roughly 77 events per year assuming no veto, which can be subsequently rejected because of the multipixel interaction of the energetic 156-keV electrons.
-As for ${}^{100}\mathrm{Mo}$, anion-exchange chromatography can be used to the abundance of the the most common stable isotope ${}^{98}\mathrm{Mo}$ to $\ge 99.9\%$~\cite{Malinovsky:2014}, corresponding to a ${}^{100}\mathrm{Mo}/\mathrm{Mo}$ ratio of $10^{-4}$ or ${\sim\!6.2\times 10^{18}}$ atoms of ${}^{100}\mathrm{Mo}$ in $\mathrm{MoS_2}$, with a half-life of $8.56\times10^{18}$ years.
-This gives rise to 0.7 events per year, which can be easily rejected owing to the characteristic extremely energetic double-beta decay at 3.04~MeV.
+While information about the directionality of the WIMP signal provides an inherent discriminant against backgrounds, the expected low event rate requires that the detector is built from radiopure materials, operated deep underground to shield against cosmic rays, and placed inside a water tank to shield out alphas, betas, gammas, and neutrons from the rock walls.
+However, a background-free environment is virtually never attainable.
+The modular design with a dense high-$Z$ target material allows for effective volume fiducialization~\cite{Undagoitia:2015gya} by excluding events from cells in the outer regions of a large-size detector with a cubic geometry.
+This fiducialization is especially useful in suppressing neutron-induced background events that cannot be distinguished from a WIMP-induced signal.
+The primary backgrounds are gammas from the environment and from decays within the detector.
+Here we focus on internal backgrounds that give rise to electron recoils in the detector.
+According to the decay properties of the relevant beta emitters listed in Table~\ref{tab:radioisotopes}, we expect that the main irreducible backgrounds come from ${}^{14}\mathrm{C}$ decay in graphene and ${}^{100}\mathrm{Mo}$ decay in $\mathrm{MoS_2}$.
+On the one hand, accelerator mass spectroscopy during the fabrication process of graphene can reduce the ${}^{14}\mathrm{C}/\mathrm{C}$ ratio to $10^{-21}$~\cite{Litherland:2005}.
+For a detector with a 1-kg target of gold, this corresponds to ${\sim\!4.5\times 10^3}$ atoms of ${}^{14}\mathrm{C}$ in the graphene (see Sec.~\ref{subsec:detector}).
+With the ${}^{14}\mathrm{C}$ half-life of 5730 years, there are roughly 0.8 events per year assuming no veto.
+On the other hand, anion-exchange chromatography can be used to purify the abundance of the most common stable isotope ${}^{98}\mathrm{Mo}$ to $99.9\%$~\cite{Malinovsky:2014}, corresponding to a ${}^{100}\mathrm{Mo}/\mathrm{Mo}$ ratio of $10^{-4}$ or ${\sim\!6.2\times 10^{18}}$ atoms of ${}^{100}\mathrm{Mo}$ in $\mathrm{MoS_2}$.
+With a half-life of $9.5\times10^{18}$ years for ${}^{100}\mathrm{Mo}$, this gives rise to 1.1 events per year, again assuming no veto.